spicysomtam/cakesol-wp-poc/README.md

 cake-sol-test-wordpress-prometheus-grafana.md advises what is to be built.

+My development workstation is ubuntu 16.04 LTS so this setup runs on this.

-The monitoring setup uses docker via docker-compose, which orchestrates all the containers, on you development workstation.
+The monitoring setup uses docker via docker-compose, which orchestrates all the containers, on your development workstation.
 This would be prometheus and grafana.
-The monitoring setup would then scrape stats from the EC2 instance and cadvisor running inside docker running on this instance.
+The monitoring setup then scrapes stats from the EC2 instance and cadvisor running inside docker running on this instance.

 The EC2 instance will be provisioned via ansible.
 Then ansible will install docker on it, along with prometheus node exporter, wordpress, marinadb and cadvisor containers deployed in docker.

 Finally there is the integration of the local docker setup with the remote EC2 instance config, and some tweaking of grafana to produce meaningful dashboards.
-The monitoring config needs to know what to scrape, and the ec2 security group needs to have the right ports open to allow this, etc. Prometheus ec2 discovery could be used, but I had something that already discovered the ec2 setup, so I used that.
+The monitoring config needs to know what to scrape, and the ec2 security group needs to have the right ports open to allow this, etc. Prometheus ec2 discovery could be used, but I had something already discovering the ec2 setup, so I used that.

-My development workstation is ubuntu 16.04 LTS so this setup runs on this.

 I am of the view you keep things as simple and clean as possible.
 Thus I have tried to use prebuilt docker images, reuse what is available and keep manual config to a minimum.
 Ansible playbooks could be better implemented and written as roles (as I have done before).
-However this is a poc, and time is of essence to get something up and running that can be reliably reproduced.
+However this is a poc, and time is of the essence, so I needed to get something up and running that can be reliably recreated.

 # Ansible AWS setup